awsdocs/aws-lambda-developer-guide/doc_source/invocation-async.md

 1. For **Source**, choose **Asynchronous invocation**\.

-1. For **Condition** choose from the following options\.
+1. For **Condition**, choose from the following options:
    + **On failure** – Send a record when the event fails all processing attempts or exceeds the maximum age\.
    + **On success** – Send a record when the function successfully processes an asynchronous invocation\.

-1. For **Destination**, enter the ARN of an SQS queue, SNS topic, Lambda function, or EventBridge event bus\.
+1. For **Destination type**, choose the type of resource that receives the invocation record\.

+1. For **Destination**, choose a resource\.

 1. Choose **Save**\.

 When an invocation matches the condition, Lambda sends a JSON document with details about the invocation to the destination\.
-The following example shows an invocation record for an event that failed 3 processing attempts due to a function error\.
+The following example shows an invocation record for an event that failed three processing attempts due to a function error\.

 **Example Invocation Record**